victor-sopot/dojo/README.md

 In a nutshell, Electron is a nicely packaged up HTML/CSS/JS project.
 Just like any website/webapp, Electron will run web technologies **on your desktop** using NodeJS and Chrome's Chromium V8 engine.

+I wanted to build a little home/base/homebase for my team at the Alacrity Foundation.
+An app they could constantly keep running in the background, and eventually would pull in a plethora of infomation.
+Latest Slack messages, pull request alerts/notifications, new emails from potential clients..
+I mean the possibilities are endless.
+These can all be polled and managed with (lots of) Javascript but it was something I was willing to do.
+Unfortunately, our project at the time was going through some rough stages, and other priorities arose.

+== Official Electron Docs ==

 A basic Electron application needs just these files:

 - `package.json` - Points to the app's main file and lists its details and dependencies.